graduate & online enrollment

 Five Things Online Programs Are Doing Better Than Ever

 This week, RNL will release its third report focused on how institutions are currently marketing and recruiting for their online programs.
-The 2024 Online Program Marketing and Recruitment Practicesreport focuses specific attention on how online programs are leveraging AI, communications planning, and ROI in addition to question sets on the how and why of marketing and recruitment strategies and tactics.
+The 2024 Online Program Marketing and Recruitment Practices report focuses specific attention on how online programs are leveraging AI, communications planning, and ROI in addition to question sets on the how and why of marketing and recruitment strategies and tactics.

-More than 245 institutional marketing and recruitment leaders from 214 institutions participated in this year’s study and the findings were especially pleasing to me – as the primary researcher of each of these reports over the last six years.
+More than 245 institutional marketing and recruitment leaders from 214 institutions participated in this year’s study and the findings were especially pleasing to me—as the primary researcher of each of these reports over the last six years.
 Why?
 Because they reflect a greater share of “best practice” than any of our previous reports.
 What is my “measure” for a best practice?
 Primarily it is the extent to which a given practice aligns with the expectations and preferences of today’s students as documented in our student-focused research, while always keeping an eye on efficiency and return on investment.

-So, what did we find to be among the best things online programs are doing?
+What did we find to be among the best things online programs are doing?
 Here are just five among more than a dozen things that reflect incredible progress and excellence:

 1. AI: What they are doing